Channel Simulation: Finite Blocklengths and Broadcast Channels: Discussions and Conclusions

-In this work, we have introduced efficiently computable one-shot and finite blocklength bounds for the amount of communication needed for channel simulation.
-Second, we have used these bounds to derive tight higher order asymptotic expansions in the small and moderate deviation regime, and our results imply that channel interconversion becomes irreversible for finite blocklengths.
-Third, we have extended our results to network settings, where we have quantified the amount of communication needed for the simulation of $K$-receiver broadcast channels and have found an efficiently computable characterization of the rate region in terms of the multi-partite mutual information.
+In the first part of our work, we have introduced one-shot and finite-blocklength bounds for the amount of communication needed for channel simulation in both (unconstrained) random-assisted and no-signaling-assisted scenarios.
+Using these bounds, we have derived tight higher-order asymptotic expansions in the small and moderate-deviation regimes, and our results imply that channel interconversion becomes irreversible for finite blocklengths.
+Despite our seemingly tight one-shot bounds (see~\eqref{eq:achievability}), our (small-deviation) asymptotic expansion is only tight up to the second order (see~\eqref{eq:second-order-simulation}).
+On the one hand, this is due to the lack of a direct asymptotic analysis of the $\epsilon$-smoothed channel max-mutual information, \ie, a higher-order expansion of $I_{\max}^\epsilon(W_{\rv{Y}|\rv{X}}^{\tensor n})$.
+On the other hand, following the techniques in~\cite{tomamichel2013tight} carefully, we end up with upper and lower bounds on the $n$-fold channel simulation cost for most (\ie, non-exotic~\cite{polyanskiy2010channel}) channels that differ by $\log n + o(\log n)$.

-A potentially enlightening way to look at our results is through the lens of reversibility of channel interconversion.
-Both noisy channel coding and channel simulation can be seen as a special cases of the channel interconversion problem (see, \eg~\cite{Sudan20} and references therein), where the task is to simulate a target channel $W$ using a resource channel $V$.
-It is then a fundamental question to characterize the asymptotics of the minimal rate, $\frac{m}{n}$, where $m$ is the number of uses of the resource channel required for the faithful simulation of $n$ instances of the target channel, \ie,~to determine the capacity $C(V\mapsto W)$ of one channel $V$ to simulate another channel $W$.

-For point-to-point discrete memoryless channels (DMCs), the special case of the identity channel $W=\ID$ corresponds to Shannon's noisy channel coding theorem, which gives a characterization of the channel capacity $C(V\mapsto\ID)=C(V)$ in terms of the mutual information of the channel $V$.
-This neat formula equally applies for worst and average case error criteria, as well as under additional assistance such as common randomness and feedback \cite{1056798}, or even so-called no-signaling correlations~\cite{Matthews12}.

-Channel simulation is another special case of interest and corresponds to the reverse problem of simulating a point-to-point DMC $W$ from the perfect resource channel $\ID$.
-It is characterized by the reverse Shannon theorem \cite{bennett2002entanglement}, which states that, for a worst case error criteria and under common randomness assistance, one has the same characterization $C(\ID\mapsto W)=C(W)^{-1}$ in terms the mutual information of the channel $W$.
-Taking these two findings together, one finds that the capacity of one channel $V$ to simulate another channel $W$ under common randomness assistance takes the form $C(V\mapsto W)=C(V)\cdot C^{-1}(W)$.
-As such, channel interconversion becomes asymptotically reversible and remarkably only one parameter is needed to quantify the potency of point-to-point DMCs under common randomness assistance.

-Our results now show that channel interconversion becomes irreversible when we include second-order contribution in the small deviation expansion, unless the channel divergence vanishes for both channels.
-Moreover, our results also imply that broadcast channel interconversion is not asymptotically reversible.